Adroiti/docs-for-code-review-tools/checkstyle-RequireThis.md

 Please, be aware of the following logic, which is implemented in the check:

-1) If you arrange 'this' in your code on your own, the check will not raise violation for variables which use 'this' to reference a class field, for example:
+1) If you arrange `this` in your code on your own, the check will not raise violation for variables which use `this` to reference a class field, for example:

     public class C {